 Admission to Keystone

-Students that don’t have any documentation for admissions to the 9th grade (for example, homeschooled students), must follow these guidelines:
+Students that don’t have any documentation for admission to the 9th grade (for example, homeschooled students) must follow these guidelines:

 If there are other relevant circumstances, students and/or their families should contact one of Keystone’s study advisors for advice.